Who We Serve

 Best routes:

-Betty usually feels the pain as translation work.
-Sales, marketing, and finance all need an answer, and she is the one carrying definitions between rooms.
+RevOps leaders usually feel the pain as translation work.
+Sales, marketing, and finance all need an answer, and they are the ones carrying definitions between rooms.

 Typical trigger: